-This step is to activate the Layer 1.
-Simply click on the Layer 1 from the Layers panel to make the layer active.
+This step is to activate Layer 1.
+Simply click on Layer 1 from the Layers panel to make the layer active.

 Step 06: Choose the Portion Underneath the Sky

 Next, we will outline a selection around the image field under the sky.
 The selection is required to protect areas from Advanced Blending Slider.
-You can take assistance from the Standard Lasso Tool if you need it.
+But, again, you can take assistance from the Standard Lasso Tool if you need it.

 However, I will use the Polygonal Lasso Tool to complete this task.